Replay your visitors' experiences

 Once you know your goals, the next step would be to categorize your session recordings based on your goals.
 Creating filters simplifies this for you by grouping sessions based on user inputs or a combination of them.
 With session replay filters, you can segment visitor sessions based on time, the type of traffic, the number of pages, device or browser types, and more.
 This will provide more clarity while figuring out the best way to optimize your site and increase conversions.

-Freshworks CRM’s session replay filters provide advanced filtering of visitor recordings that lets you segment and target a particular user group.
+Freshmarketer’s session replay filters provide advanced filtering of visitor recordings that lets you segment and target a particular user group.

 With the data obtained from session replays, it should be easy for you to identify how your visitors navigate your website, what distracts them, why they convert, or why they do not convert.
 Organize this data into spreadsheets, use tags to make a note of your findings.
 Similarly go through the session recordings of the main pages on your website like landing pages, campaign pages, payment pages, etc., where the visitor has to complete an action and structure the available data.

-Once you’ve organized your data from session recordings, spot emerging patterns in your videos.
-For example, your mobile visitors might be fumbling around your website looking for a button that might otherwise be visible on your desktop page.
-This might cause most of your mobile visitors to drop-off on that particular page.
+Once you’ve organized your data from session recordings, spot emerging patterns in your videos; for example, your mobile visitors might be fumbling around your website looking for a button that might otherwise be visible on your desktop page.
+This might cause most of your mobile visitors to drop off on that particular page.
 This can be fixed once you optimize the button on your mobile page.
 Similarly, experiment with different goals using different filters to achieve more conversions.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.